 To the tune of $391 billion, the Inflation Reduction Act, or IRA, represents the single largest investment to address climate change in United States history – and it aims to do this both on a macro and micro level.
 In addition to an investment in electric vehicles and electric vehicle infrastructure, climate-smart agriculture, and habitat protection, the IRA has also allocated $22 billion in home energy improvements.
 Specifically, Americans who take matters into their own hands to reduce their carbon footprint on qualifying purchases can receive up to $14,000 in rebates and tax credits.
 Here’s a closer look at how Louisvillians can qualify for such rebates and credits:

-Lousivillians and the IRA: How to Improve Home Efficiency
+Lousivillians and the Inflation Reduction Act: How to Improve Home Efficiency

 It’s estimated that about 40 percent of all carbon emissions come from homes and buildings.
 Hence, incentivizing property owners and property managers to adopt more efficient equipment is a way that the IRA aims to help achieve the United States’ long-term carbon emissions goals.
 There are two types of rebate programs Americans qualify for under the IRA: